rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 normalEarth = normalsEarth.GetTuple(cellIdsInter[0])
 ```

-We then use the `InsertNextPoint` and `InsertNextTuple` methods to 'push` the retrieved point coordinates and normal vectors into the dummy containers.
+We then use the `InsertNextPoint` and `InsertNextTuple` methods to 'push' the retrieved point coordinates and normal vectors into the dummy containers.
 Once the loop is complete, we set those points and vectors to the `dummy_polydata` container as points and normals.
 We do this through the `SetPoints` and `GetPointData().SetNormals()` methods respectively.

 The rest is mostly the same as the previous glyph rendering we did for the `sun` normals.
 The only difference is that the source of the `glyphEarth` object is now the  `dummy_polydata` object we just composed.
 As you can understand, this approach allowed us to render fully-customized glyphs.
 The result of this step can be seen in the next figure where we can now see the `earth` normal vectors where `sun` rays intersect.